kudobuilder/kudo.dev/content/docs/comparison.md

 #### Part of Namespace Backups

 Because of the use of CRDs, the definition of the state of your application is part of the state of the cluster.
-Backing up a namespace (using a tool like Velero for example) will also backup the defitions associated with that namespaces desired state, allowing the KUDO operator to reconcile that state upon restoration.
+Backing up a namespace (using a tool like Velero for example) will also backup the definitions associated with that namespaces desired state, allowing the KUDO operator to reconcile that state upon restoration.

 ### Discoverable Repo for Applications